 Graphic novels have successfully portrayed other dark periods of modern history, of course.
 Noted examples include the Holocaust of Art Spiegelman’s Maus, the first graphic novel to win a Pulitzer, and the American civil rights struggle as lived by the late John Lewis within the March trilogy.
-Josh Neufeld, author of the graphic novel Katrina: After the Deluge, calls the form “one of the most personal and intimate ways to tell true stories.”
+Josh Neufeld, author of the graphic novel A.D.: New Orleans After the Deluge, calls the form “one of the most personal and intimate ways to tell true stories.”

 Before Sepetys, herself the daughter of a Lithuanian immigrant, created the fictional Lina, she spent five years researching the reality of Lina’s world, interviewing survivors of the gulags and traveling to Lithuania and the locations of prison camps depicted in the novel.
 The intimacy of the graphic form delivers that reality viscerally, transcending even film as an engrossing medium.
 Kopka takes full advantage of arresting double-page spreads, unusual perspectives, action details, silent landscape panels, and other tools of the comics artist, while Donkin’s spare adaption pares the best dialogue and observations of the novel to fit the visual richness of the pages.

-In two long vertical panels that float over a map of the Balkans, Lina reflects on what has become her daily routine as the prisoners, weak from lack of food, work in a field of beets while watched over by young Soviets with rifles.
+In two long vertical panels that float over a map of the Baltics, Lina reflects on what has become her daily routine as the prisoners, weak from lack of food, work in a field of beets while watched over by young Soviets with rifles.
 “Every other night they woke us to sign the document that would sentence us to twenty-five years,” reads a text box near the top of the page.
 And further down, above two women bent low over the plants: “We escaped to a stillness within ourselves and found peace there.”